jokeofweek/orpg/README.md

 - Fix up the account ID system and then replace all the packets that use the name of the character is the ID.
 - Fix seamless scroll to request segments in order of need.
 - On changing a map, the viewbox needs to be rebuilt with the right content width /content height
 - Allow for editing of autotiles via editor application.
-- Create a 2x2 autotiler.

 ## DONE